 Narrow Your Focus

-When working to build your reputation as someone who provides additional value beyond handling a legal matter, i.e., client care, it is important to focus on one or two areas of expertise or industries.
-Become known as a thought leader in your niche, not someone who mixes posts about their kids’ birthdays with insight on a new legal development.
+When working to build your reputation as someone who provides additional value beyond your core service offering (in other words, the client care component of client service), it is important to focus on one or two areas of experience or industries.
+Become known as a thought leader in your niche, not someone who mixes posts about their kids’ birthdays with insights about a new legal development.

-Lawyers know that excellent client care requires proactive communication.
-Social media is a platform for easily conveying your expertise and industry knowledge to a broad base of clients, prospective clients and referral sources.
+Excellent client care requires proactive communication.
+Social media is a platform for easily conveying your experience and industry knowledge to a broad base of clients, prospective clients and referral sources.
 Don’t just react to social comments.
-Put out your own valuable posts – not promotional posts, but good information with value to your client community.
-For example, you might post short how-to videos at your firm’s site or on YouTube that provide answers to frequently asked questions about your particular area of expertise.
+Put out your own valuable posts — not promotional posts, but good information that has value for your client community.
+For example, you might post short how-to videos to your firm’s site or on YouTube that provide answers to frequently asked questions about your particular area of service or experience.

 Social Care Is Marketing

-Social care is more than client service.
-It’s marketing.
+Social care is more than client service — it’s marketing.
 And it’s inexpensive compared to other marketing strategies.
-In fact, a Forbes article posted earlier this year declared that “social customer care is the new marketing.”
+In fact, a Forbes article declared that “social customer care is the new marketing.”

-One of your best business development assets is clients who contribute to your reputation and help you increase your audience by engaging with you and sharing information about you and your services.
-So, engage with them.
+One of your best business development assets is clients who contribute to your reputation and help you increase your audience by engaging with you and sharing information about you and your services — so engage with them.
 Give them insights and information worth sharing.
 Respond to their comments and questions.
-Make the conversations public, and show the world that you are the lawyer with whom they should do business.
+Make the conversations public and show the world that you are the professional with whom they should do business.